Free Independence and Unitary Design from Random Matrix Product Unitaries: Introduction

 \section{Introduction}

-Understanding when the unitary evolution of an isolated quantum system mimics that of a random unitary is a fundamental question spanning many-body physics, quantum information, and high-energy physics.
-Truly random unitaries---those drawn from the uniform Haar measure---serve as a universal benchmark for complex quantum dynamics.
-This perspective, ultimately rooted in Berry’s conjecture that chaotic eigenstates behave like random vectors~\cite{BerryTabor1977,bgs1984,Haake2018-cs}, captures key features of quantum thermalization~\cite{dymarsky2016subsystem,huang2019universal, murthy2019structure,ho2022exact, cotler2023emergent, lucas2022generalized, mark2024maximum} and state delocalization~\cite{mace2019multifractal,backer2019multifractal,claeys2022emergent}.
-In quantum information, random unitary circuits have a range of applications, including device characterization and learning protocols~\cite{Emerson_2005,Knill2008,Huang_2020,elben_randomized_2022,heinrich2023randomiz}, quantum cryptography~\cite{Ji_2018,Ananth2022,kretschmer2023quantumcr}, and complexity theory~\cite{roberts2017chaos,Brandao2021,Haferkamp2022}, with random sampling being a promising path toward demonstrating quantum computational advantage~\cite{Boixo2018,Arute2019,bouland_complexity_2019,Morvan2024}.
-In a third distinct setting, random unitaries lead to toy models for the quantum information scrambling of black holes~\cite{Hayden_Preskill_2007,Cotler2017,Maldacena2016-rl,cotler2017chaos}.
+Understanding when the unitary evolution of an isolated quantum system mimics that of a random unitary is of foundational and practical importance across several fields of physics.
+In many-body quantum dynamics, uniformly distributed or Haar-random unitaries serve as a universal benchmark for the complexity of unitary evolution.
+This perspective, ultimately rooted in Berry’s conjecture that eigenstates of chaotic Hamiltonians resemble random vectors~\cite{BerryTabor1977,bgs1984,Haake2018-cs}, captures key features of quantum thermalization~\cite{dymarsky2016subsystem,huang2019universal, murthy2019structure,ho2022exact, cotler2023emergent, lucas2022generalized, mark2024maximum} and state delocalization~\cite{mace2019multifractal,backer2019multifractal,claeys2022emergent}.
+Concepts of quantum randomness also find utility for foundational problems in high-energy physics, where random unitaries provide toy models for the information scrambling of black holes~\cite{Hayden_Preskill_2007,Cotler2017,Maldacena2016-rl,cotler2017chaos}.
+Finally, in quantum information, random circuits underpin a broad range of applications, from device characterization and learning protocols~\cite{Emerson_2005,Knill2008,Huang_2020,elben_randomized_2022,heinrich2023randomiz}, to quantum cryptography~\cite{Ji_2018,Ananth2022,kretschmer2023quantumcr} and complexity theory~\cite{roberts2017chaos,Brandao2021,Haferkamp2022}, with random sampling offering a promising path toward quantum computational advantage~\cite{Boixo2018,Arute2019,bouland_complexity_2019,Morvan2024}.